ianwijaya/f5-ssh-monitor/README.md

    command="ls -l $dir_to_check | wc -l" # linux command to check the directory.

-2. AFTER changing above parameters, then upload the script into F5 though GUI.
+2. AFTER changing above parameters, upload this script to BIG-IP though GUI.
    (if you are using windows, please do DOS to UNIX conversion make it work) you can upload it via system -> File Management -> External Monitor Program File List